Stanford Summer Session is a great place to work – and a convenient way to finance your studies.

 Summer Resident Assistants (SRAs) are the backbone of the Summer Session residential staff.
 Supervised by the House Directors, SRAs get the benefit of a staff experience with a shorter time commitment.
 SRAs also have the chance to work with an exceptionally diverse student population, planning activities and building community.
 Summer staff receive free room and board, along with pay.
 Only current Stanford undergraduate students are eligible to apply.

 Information and applications for Summer 2017 are now available.
 Applications will be due in January, and interviews will be conducted in February.
-Please read the SRA job description for application information.
+Please read the Summer Resident Assistant job description for application information.

 Summer Academic Advisors